BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

 For a list of what drops you should expect from bosses, while using this mod, see [expected_drops.md](https://github.com/BLCM/bl3mods/blob/master/Apocalyptech/loot_changes/better_loot/expected_drops.md).

-Note that this mod intentionally doesn't touch the rarity values in Stormblind Complex / Arms Race, since those are rather intentionally balanced as part of that level's unique challenge.
-The only Designer's Cut specific changes here is drop quantity increases from Heavyweight Harker.
+Note that this mod leaves Arms Race (DLC5, Stormblind Complex) basically as-is, since the rarity levels in there are pretty clearly engineered for specific effect.
+This mod *does* increase the odds of legendary gear in the area-event reward chests, though, and increases the drop quantity for Heavyweight Harker.

 Changelog
 =========

+**v1.2.1** - Nov 12, 2020
+ * Doubled chances of legendary gear from Arms Race area-event reward chests.

 **v1.2.0** - Nov 12, 2020
  * Updated with Heavyweight Harker from DLC5.
 This was already a